fiyazbinhasan/TagHelperComponentSample/README.md

 * `ProcessAsync()` checks equality for the `TagName` with the `address` element.
 It also make sure to inject `HTML` markups to `<address>` elements with an attribute of `printable`.

 You can register the `AddressTagHelperComponent` like the other ones.
-However, you can also initialize and add the component directly from the `Razor` markup.
+However, you can also initialize and add the component directly from the `Razor` markup. `ITagHelperComponentManager` is used to add/remove tag helper components from the application.
+Following demostrates such example,

+*Contact.cshtml*

 ```
 @using TagHelperComponentRazorPages.TagHelpers;